kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 lang                  Language
 text                  Text body (user comments)

-Our system presents two indicators of cryptocurrency price trend.
+Our system presents two indicators of cryptocurrency price.
 One is a word cloud chart presenting 30 of the most commonly used words in user comments.
 The other is the percentage of negative, neutral and positive opinion in 3 minutes window.
 In order to measure the performance of the system, we also return the number of messages that have been processed, and duration since the bootstrap of the system.

 ### Word Cloud of Twitter User Comments
 Word cloud is a chart that users can quickly perceive the most prominent term on it.
 The higher weight a term has, the larger font size it has on the chart.
 To produce a word cloud, we must supply a weighted list of words.
-The list is in word-count pair form.
+The list should be in word-count pair form.
 Here is a sample list:

 Words         Count
 -------------------------